CaribData/caribdata-outputs/docs/index.md

   - toc
 ---

-# Welcome to the Barbados National Registry (BNR)
+# Welcome to the CaribData Document Repository

-## About this Site
+## About our Site

-This site hosts documentation related to the 2025 BNR “refit” project — an initiative to improve the efficiency, automation, and therefore hopefully the sustainability of the BNR data systems.

-## The Barbados National Registry
-The **Barbados National Registry for Chronic Non-Communicable Disease (BNR)** is a national surveillance system operated by the George Alleyne Chronic Disease Research Centre (GA-CDRC) on behalf of the Barbados Ministry of Health and Wellness.
-Since its establishment in 2008–2010, the BNR has been a unique and pioneering initiative—one of the first multi-NCD registries in the Western Hemisphere.
-It consists of three core components:

-- **BNR-Stroke** – launched in 2008
-- **BNR-Heart** – launched in 2009
-- **BNR-Cancer** – launched in 2010

-The BNR collects national data on incident cases of stroke, heart attack (acute myocardial infarction), and cancer.
-These data inform health system performance, clinical care improvements, public health policies, and research across the Caribbean.

-### BNR Impact and Recognition

-The BNR has:
-- Provided high-quality national incidence and mortality estimates
-- Supported academic outputs and continuing medical education
-- Served as a model surveillance system for other small island states
+Mostly, we use this website to documents the outputs created during Phase 1 of our CaribData project.

+We've divided the core of the site into 4 headings, representing the 4 project components as defined by our project funder, the Inter-American Development Bank.

+- Component 1: Data Infrastructure
+- Component 2: Data Storytelling
+- Component 3: Data Policies & Guidelines
+- Component 4: Project Coordination

+You can find these sections across the top of each web page.
+In a first [Overview](00_Overview/10-origins.md) section we cover our origins and objectives, and how we've operated the project.

+University projects tend to come and go, impactful for a while, then forgotten.
+We're determined that this won't be the case with CaribData.
+We've no magic bullet, but we're putting a lot of effort into understanding and experimenting with project sustainability.
+We cover this aspect [as a separate section](06_Sustainability/20-sus-plan.md).

+Finally - we talk to a lot of people about data, and about CaribData.
+We've gathered some of our more formal talks, presentations, and so on into a final section that we've called [Other Outreach](05_Other_Outreach/00-reach-overview.md).
+It's what we've love to do - talk about data!

+---

-➡️ To learn more about the goals, structure, and deliverables of the BNR refit project, see the [Project Introduction](00_Intro/bnr-refit-intro.md).
+➡️ To learn more about the goals, structure, and deliverables of the CaribData project, begin with the [Project Origins](00_Overview/10-origins.md).